-(c) Notice of Changed Benefit Rate, Payment Amount or Schedule (TD, SC, PD, VRTD/VRMA).
+- (c) Notice of Changed Benefit Rate, Payment Amount or Schedule (TD, SC, PD, VRTD/VRMA).
 When the claims administrator changes the benefit rate, payment amount or benefit payment schedule for temporary disability indemnity, salary continuation, or permanent disability indemnity, or vocational rehabilitation temporary disability indemnity or maintenance allowance, the claims administrator shall advise the employee, as applicable, of the amount of the new benefit rate and the reason the rate is being changed, or of the new benefit payment schedule.
-Notice shall be given before or with at the same time as the new payment.

-(d) Notice that Benefits Are Ending (TD, SC, PD, VRTD/VRMA).
+Notice shall be given before or with before or at the same time as the new payment. - (d) Notice that Benefits Are Ending (TD, SC, PD, VRTD/VRMA).
 With At the same time as the last payment of temporary disability indemnity, or permanent disability indemnity, salary continuation, or vocational rehabilitation temporary disability indemnity or maintenance allowance, the claims administrator shall advise the employee of the ending of indemnity payments and the reason, and shall make an accounting of all compensation paid to or on behalf of the employee in the species of benefit to which the notice refers, including the dates and amounts paid and any related penalties.
 If the decision to end payment of indemnity was made after the last payment, the claims administrator shall send the notice and accounting within 14 days of after the last payment.
-If the claims administrator's determination is based on a medical report, a copy of the medical report(s) shall be provided with the notice, except for psychiatric reports that the psychiatrist has recommended not be provided to the employee.

-(1) Where the determination is related to a medical issue and the employee is not represented by an attorney, the notice shall advise the employee of one of the following:

-(A) If the termination of benefits is based on a comprehensive medical evaluation, the employee may file an Application for Adjudication of Claim with the WCAB.

-(B) If the termination of benefits is based on the treating physician's evaluation of the employee's temporary or permanent disability status and the claims administrator agrees with those findings, the notice shall advise the employee that if he or she disagrees with the results of the evaluation, the employee must contact the claims administrator within the applicable time limit prescribed in Labor Code section 4062(a) to obtain the form prescribed by the DWC Medical Unit to request assignment of a panel of Qualified Medical Evaluators.
-However, if the employee has already received a comprehensive medical evaluation, the notice may instead advise the employee to return to that same medical evaluator for a new evaluation if possible.
+If the claims administrator's determination is based on a medical report, a copy of the medical report(s) shall be provided with the notice, except for psychiatric reports that the psychiatrist has recommended not be provided to the employee. - (1) Where the determination is related to a medical issue and the employee is not represented by an attorney, the notice shall advise the employee of one of the following: - (A) If the termination of benefits is based on a comprehensive medical evaluation, and the employee disputes the results of the evaluation, the employee may file an Application for Adjudication of Claim with the WCAB. - (B) If the termination of benefits is based on the treating physician's evaluation of the employee's temporary or permanent disability status and the claims administrator agrees with those findings, the notice shall advise the employee that if he or she disagrees with the results of the evaluation, the employee must either: - i. contact the claims administrator within the applicable time limit prescribed in Labor Code section 4062(a) to obtain the form prescribed by the DWC Medical Unit to request assignment of a panel of Qualified Medical Evaluators, or ii. within the applicable time limit prescribed in Labor Code section 4062(a), download the form to request assignment of a panel of Qualified Medical Evaluators from the DWC website.
+(Note: the notice shall provide the employee with the url to enable the employee to download the applicable form.)